saschatran/CompPhys/README.md

 PLease consult the script and the [Computational Physics Praktikum.pdf](https://github.com/saschatran/CompPhys/blob/main/Computational%20Physics%20Praktikum.pdf) for a more detailed description of the projects and their results.

+The project tasks were coded in Fortran.
+As for the analysis, Python was used.